Sarus crane: In culture

 Young birds were often captured and kept in menageries, both in India and in Europe in former times.
 They were also successfully bred in captivity early in the 17th century by Emperor Jehangir, who noted that the eggs were laid with an interval of two days, and the incubation period lasted 34 days.
 They were also bred in zoos in Europe and the United States in the early 1930s.

-The Indian state of Uttar Pradesh has declared the sarus crane as its official state bird.
+The Indian state of Uttar Pradesh declared the sarus crane as its official state bird in 2013.
 An Indian 14-seater propeller aircraft, the Saras, is named after this crane.